How To Block Glutamine Naturally | Smart Strategies Revealed

 Low-Glutamine Food Choices

-• Healthy fats including olive oil and avocado
+• Healthy fats including olive oil, avocado, and small amounts of seeds or nuts when tolerated

 The Power of Supplements in Blocking Glutamine Naturally